Future Leader,

 An ideal candidate would meet 5 qualifications:

-A passion for Joy: We want to train leaders who fight for joy in their leadership.
+2. A passion for Joy: We want to train leaders who fight for joy in their leadership.
 The ideal candidate is the type of person who is a theological bookworm, but he’s also down-to-earth.
-You can happily disappear for days inside of a John Calvin commentary, but you also laugh louder than anyone in the room.
+He can happily disappear for days inside of a John Calvin commentary, but he can also laugh louder than anyone in the room.
 This guy knows that Jesus does not merely make theology nerds, but also gives his people “fullness of joy” (Psalm 16).

-An emerging church leader: We want to train leaders who could potentially see themselves as future pastors or church staff members.
-This does not mean that they need to be on staff or become a pastor at Frontier Church directly after the residency.
-We are more than happy to develop leaders who go plant churches somewhere outside of Des Moines or go lead churches somewhere outside of Iowa.
+5. An emerging church leader: We want to train leaders who could potentially see themselves as future pastors or church staff members.
+This does not mean that they need to be on staff or become a pastor at Frontier Church after the residency.
+We are more than happy to develop leaders who go lead churches somewhere outside of Iowa or go plant churches somewhere outside of Des Moines.